This policy has been updated to reflect the changes to the Children’s Advice and Duty Services (CADS) that comes into effect from 17th October 2018.

 - Enable the early provision of support services so as to facilitate optimum home circumstances prior to the birth.

-Where the outcome of the referral is that the child is in need of support services rather than safeguarding, the child should be referred to the appropriate service using Norfolk Family Support Form the with the parents’/carers’ involvement and agreement.
+Where the outcome of the contact is that the child is in need of support services rather than safeguarding, the child should be referred to the appropriate service using Norfolk Family Support Form the with the parents’/carers’ involvement and agreement.

 The referrer should keep a written record of: